captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## HELEN:
 We don’t have to move.
-The judge said your dad could—could—see someone instead.
+The judge said your dad could—could... see someone instead.

 ---